Ghepes/zero-media-wordpress/README.md

 ---
 ### Description

-Description: Implement a comprehensive solution for replacing all media types in WordPress with external media URLs, fully supporting popular page builders and plugins such as Elementor, WPBakery Page Builder, and Slider Revolution.
-This innovative approach transforms your WordPress site into a zero-media webpage, leveraging external CDN links to seamlessly integrate high-quality media content.
-Enhance your business website by embedding the most impressive media via URL links, optimizing performance and resource management.
+Description: Implement a comprehensive solution for replacing all media types in WordPress with external media, The most powerful media bridge for your WordPress Website with Zero Media WordPress.
+Included Media Cloud Store objects with global edge caching.
+Fully supporting popular page builders.
+Leveraging external media to seamlessly integrate high-quality content.
+Enhance your business website by embedding the most impressive media web, optimizing performance and resource management.

 ---